Extending compact Hamiltonian $\mathbb{S}^1$-spaces to integrable systems with mild degeneracies in dimension four: All Hamiltonian S1 -spaces can be extended to hypersemitoric systems

 \emph{Stage 1:} Performing a toric blowup of size $\lambda_1=1$ at the far right fixed point produces the toric system corresponding to the Delzant polygon shown in Figure~\ref{fig:hirz-example-toric2}.
 Denote this system by $(M',\om',F')$.
 The underlying Hamiltonian $\mbS^1$-space has Karshon graph $\Gamma'$ as shown in Figure~\ref{fig:Gprime}.

-\emph{Stage 2:} Next we perform three semitoric blowups all of the same size $\lambda_2= \lambda_3= \lambda_4=1$ at points on the fixed surface at the minimum of the momentum map.
+\emph{Stage 2:} Next we perform three wall chops (corresponding to semitoric blowups) all of the same size $\lambda_2= \lambda_3= \lambda_4=1$ on the fixed surface at the minimum of the momentum map.
 This produces three new focus-focus points.
 Let $(M'',\om'',F'')$ be a semitoric system associated to the resulting marked polygon invariant.
 A representative of the semitoric polygon of this system is shown on the left in Figure~\ref{fig:hirz-example-semitoric} and the Karshon graph for the underlying Hamiltonian $\mbS^1$-space is the graph $\Gamma''$ shown in Figure~\ref{fig:Gprimeprime}.

 \emph{Stage 3:} In order to perform a toric blowup on the three new focus-focus points we will now use the technique described in Dullin \& Pelayo~\cite{dullin-pelayo} to transform them into elliptic-elliptic points on small flaps without changing the underlying $\mbS^1$\-space (i.e.~performing a supercritical Hamiltonian-Hopf bifurcation).
 The momentum map image of the resulting system $(M'',\om'',\hat{F}''=(J'',\hat{H}''))$ is shown on the right in Figure~\ref{fig:hirz-example-semitoric}.
 Since the technique of Dullin \& Pelayo does not change the underlying Hamiltonian $\mbS^1$-space $(M'',\om'',J'')$ (c.f.~\cite[Theorem 1.2]{dullin-pelayo}), the associated Karshon graph shown in Figure~\ref{fig:Gprimeprimeagain} is still equal to the graph $\Gamma''$ in Figure~\ref{fig:Gprimeprime}.
 Now two of the focus-focus points have been replaced by elliptic-elliptic points, at which we can perform toric blowups.